MultiTech-FAE/mpower_custom_app_template/examples/bash_example/README.md

 Make a directory for the source code of the application and change into it.

 ```
-$ mkdir -p bash_example/src
+$ mkdir -p BashExampleApp/src
-$ cd bash_example/src
+$ cd BashExampleApp/src
 ```

 # Required Files

-Next will be copying and editing the three minimum required files in an mPower custom application - `manifest.json`, `Install`, and `Start`.
+There are a minimum of three required files in an mPower custom application - `manifest.json`, `Install`, and `Start`.

+Follows are instructions on how to copy and edit provided template files for use in the BashExampleApp application.

 ## manifest.json